queso-fuego/amateuros/README.md

 -----------------
 - 32bit protected mode, all ring 0, no paging (yet).
 Will probably stick to ring 0 only when/if it's set up, and plan on paging and memory management in the nearish future.
 - No interrupts (yet).
 This is really a basic almost functioning shell of a start of an OS, for now.
-- Vesa Bios Extensions used, for 1920x1080 32bpp mode.
-This is set up in 2ndstage.asm, and can be changed as needed, if a desired resolution/bpp is found on your qemu setup.
-All text printing is done assuming 1080p 32bpp however, so until that's made generic, you'd need to change some hardcoded values in places.
+- Vesa Bios Extensions for graphics modes.
+On boot you can type in desired X resolution, Y resolution, and bits per pixel values, or take a default of 1920x1080 32bpp.
+If trying to run on actual hardware, ensure you know what your hardware supports!
+Trying to run unsupported modes may damage your hardware!!
-- Barely functioning text/hex editor for 512 byte files, and a calculator.
-More programs to come in the future
+- Barely functioning text/hex editor for 512 byte files, and a 4 function calculator.
+More programs to come in the future.
 - Ability to save and load text or binary (hex) files.
 Bin files can be run from the hex editor or main kernel command line, assuming they're valid x86 32bit code, and fit within 512 bytes.
 Bin files are auto-ended with a '0xCB', or far return.
 That isn't guaranteed to work, and will be changed when a 'more proper' memory manager and program loader is developed.
+- Several commands available for the in-built kernel "shell" such as del, ren, chgColors, chgFonts, etc. A list of available commands is in the kernel.c source, in main(), where they are the prefixed with cmd and their text is similar to "cmdExampleCommand".
+Eventually there may be a help command or similar to list the available commands at runtime.

 TODO (There's ALWAYS more to do, this list may not get updated as much as I'd like):
 ------------------------------------------------------------------------------------